ainsleyrutterford/deep-learning-coral-analysis/README.md

 ## Generating a dataset

-In order to generate a dataset of smaller "patches", the [utils/sliding_window.py](utils/sliding_window.py) script can be used.
+In order to generate a dataset of smaller patches, the [utils/sliding_window.py](utils/sliding_window.py) script can be used.
 To see what command line arguments are available, run

 ```
 $ python utils/sliding_window.py --help